john-solon/node-challenge/README.md

 Add test coverage to demonstrate the module functionality.
 Again, TypeScript is preferred in this solution.

 The project should be responsible for managing all the required dependencies and should run just by using `npm install` and `npm test`.

+> Solution in bonus folder.
+> Problem: The solution is not commutative as soon as there is more than 2 operations combined.
+> This is because the solution is eager as suggested by this line:
+> `const combined1 = Operation.combine(op1, op2); // =[{ move: 1 }, { insert: 'FOO' }, { move: 2}, { insert: 'BAR' } ]`
+> By making it lazy we could more easily support the commutative property